 How To Price Your Product Or Service

 Being a business owner is tough and it’s not for the weak.
 You are faced with challenges every minute of every day just waiting for the day where it will finally become easier!
+One challenge you have to face is how to price your product or service.

 Starting a business is very much like having your first child.